 It's 1982 and Malcolm Clarke appears to be doing yet another children's programme.
 Note the extra 'penthouse' fitted to the Soundcraft mixing desk, which provides tape remotes and varispeed controls.

 Malcolm Clarke in Studio C in 1993.
-The room is equipped with a Soundcraft 2400 console and 'monolith'.
+The room is equipped with a Soundcraft 2400 console and 'monolith' for additional equipment.
 The keyboards to the front include a pair of S50 samplers.

 Malcolm Clarke in Studio C. He saw Radiophonic music as an art but always managed to maintain a sense of humour.
 Much of his work was highly imaginative and ground-breaking.